Above: A lot of soldering is required to assemble these parts into a data logger.

 Above: The 90° notch in the SkyPod bracket is where it sits on the shoulder of a KAP rig (or anything else with a corner).
 Two holes there allow screws to attach at right angles.
 The PCBs must be removed to insert a screwdriver to use these holes.
 The shiny cotter pin is inserted through pre-existing holes in both the GPS PCB and the microSD card PCB.
 That's all that holds them in place.

 Above: From above.
-A single machine screw (top) prevents the Nano from moving.
+A single machine screw (top) prevents the Nano from lifting out.
 Note the narrow slot that the Nano fits in (top), and why all the wires are soldered so they can run in one direction.
 The green light (lower right) flashes when the GPS has a fix.

 Above: The microSD card can be inserted and removed through the slot in the front of the bracket (center left).
 To program the Nano, connect a mini USB cable from your computer to the Nano (upper right).